illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 #### Abstract
 A small briefing that covers the basic points of creating a new user in a Linux host.
 We start with a simple username/password scheeme and then we can add RSA certificate to  make the system more robust.
-10 minutes reading.
+In this section we introduce a simple Jenkins pipeline that uses the sftp and ssh commands for the user we created.
+Just 10 minutes reading.

 ## Create the new user that authenticates with Username/Password